byifti/Obsidian-quick-capture-ahk/README.md

 # Configuration
 ### Hotkey Setup

 By default the hotkey is set to `Alt+Shift+Q`.
-To change it, go to script.ahk and open it in your code editor and just replace
+To change it, go to ObsidianQuickCapture.ahk and open it in your code editor and just replace

 ```
 !+q